ACB Resource Page

 The Child Development Services system is an Intermediate Educational Unit that provides both Early Intervention (birth through two years) and Free Appropriate Public Education (for ages three through five years) under the supervision of the Maine Department of Education.

-To find out more about Child Development Services, click HERE
+To find out more, go to Child Development Services website.

 Maine Parent Federation